Which Honest Kitchen Grain Free Dehydrated Recipes Get

-Honest Kitchen Grain Free Dog Food earns the Advisor’s top rating of 5 stars.
+Honest Kitchen Grain Free Dog Food receives the Advisor’s best rating of 5 stars.

-Honest Kitchen Embark Grain Free Turkey Recipe was selected to represent the other products in the line for this review.
+Honest Kitchen Grain Free Chicken Recipe was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Dehydrated Dog Food

 Ingredients: Dehydrated chicken, flaxseed, dehydrated potatoes, dehydrated sweet potatoes, dried apples, dehydrated celery, dehydrated honey, dehydrated pumpkin, dehydrated cabbage, dried bananas, dried papayas, dehydrated green beans, dried basil, dried organic kelp, dried garlic, minerals [tricalcium phosphate, potassium chloride, choline chloride, zinc amino acid chelate, iron amino acid chelate, potassium iodide, copper amino acid chelate], sodium selenite, taurine, vitamins [vitamin E supplement, vitamin B12 supplement, thiamine mononitrate (vitamin B1), calcium pantothenate (vitamin B5), riboflavin (vitamin B2), vitamin D3 supplement]

 |Calorie Weighted Basis

 The first ingredient in this dog food is dehydrated chicken.
 This item is considered a meat concentrate and contains more than four times as much protein as fresh chicken.

 Plus (unlike chicken meal) dehydrated chicken is never exposed to high temperatures during processing, so it preserves more of the meat’s natural nutrients.